-A variation of this blog post also appeared in the March 2014
+A variation of this blog post also appeared in the March 2014 issue of CIO Review.

 The digitization of the customer experience

 The relationship between customers and companies has fundamentally changed from a personal and brick-and-mortar relationship to one that is increasingly digital.
 This is certainly true in the consumer world and is quickly migrating to the business-to-business world.
 Customers want to be able to research, configure, order, track and get support for business solutions digitally with consumer-like ease of use.

 Everyone expects to be able to access the tools and data they need at anytime and anywhere.

 In addition to improving person-to-person communications, businesses are moving toward making their networks more intelligent.
 That means we will see increased investments in data centers and intelligent buildings.
 I believe that companies that take advantage of these trends will be able to differentiate themselves from the competition.